A REVIEW OF FORBIDDEN FRIENDSHIPS BY MICHAEL ROCKE

-A review of Forbidden Friendships.
-Homosexuality and Male Culture in Renaissance Florence by Michael Rocke, Oxford, 1996
+Forbidden Friendships.
+Homosexuality and Male Culture in Renaissance Florence by historian Michael Rocke was published by the Oxford University Press in 1996.

 Staggeringly important insights hidden in a scholarly gem *****